RealEngineer/ToyLisp/ToyLisp.md

 Think of ToyLisp as a Python with lisp syntax.

-The fundamental program building blocks are objects, methods, functions, values(numerics, strings, collections etc..), symbols, keywords, special forms, class definitions etc..
+The fundamental program building blocks are objects, methods, functions, symbols, keywords, special forms, class definitions etc..
 Programs can be composed of these elements in any arbitrary way seems fit for the task at hand.

 These building blocks are represented in syntax as forms such as ids, s-exps, literals, special forms etc...
 These forms, when parsed and evaluated, result